Carlsbad Beach Recovery

 We work with most insurances on an out-of-network basis including Anthem, BlueCross, Aetna, Cigna, Empire Blue, Regence, Premera, United Healthcare, UMR, GEHA, Sutter, Magellan, and Blue Shield.
 We do not accept HMOs, Medicaid, Medicare, or Medi-Cal.
 We'll help you understand what your plan covers.

 Carlsbad Beach Recovery combines clinical excellence, holistic therapies, and community engagement for clients facing substance use, co-occurring mental health challenges, and risk-taking behaviors like gambling, gaming, internet, and shopping addictions.
-They offer partial hospitalization (PHP) for those who require structure and immersive care, and an intensive outpatient program (IOP) with greater flexibility for those balancing treatment with daily responsibilities.
-Both programs are designed to be paired with sober housing.
+Their care includes a gambling-specific track for compulsive betting and online access, as well as partial hospitalization (PHP), an intensive outpatient program (IOP), and sober housing designed to add structure and support.

 Carlsbad Beach Recovery integrates evidence-based and holistic therapies into every plan to address both addiction and mental health.
-Clients benefit from one-on-one sessions to explore personal challenges, as well as group counseling that builds community and combats isolation.
-Cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) help clients change destructive thought patterns and develop healthier coping mechanisms.
-They also incorporate motivational interviewing to inspire commitment, as well as nutrition planning, mindfulness practices, and life-skills training.
+Clients benefit from individual sessions to explore personal challenges, as well as group counseling that builds community and combats isolation.
+Cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing (MI) help clients develop practical coping skills, while mindfulness, nutrition, fitness, and life-skills training strengthen whole-person recovery.

 Clients are encouraged to pair their outpatient program with sober living in CBR’s contracted houses that are not like typical shared recovery homes.
 Located one block from the treatment center and two blocks from the beach in downtown Carlsbad, these individual, upscale beach bungalows each accommodate 2-4 guests.
 The downtown location provides an ideal setting for leisurely beach walks, meditation, and outdoor activities.